How to increase Email Open Rate and Click-through Rate? What should be the Email Frequency?

 A study revealed that about 65% of all emails are first opened on mobile devices.

 It explains everything.
-If a majority of users open emails on a mobile phone and it’s difficult to read and understand an email in the phone, the users might get frustrated, which is alarming.
-While conducting an email marketing campaign, if you want higher email open rate and increasing click-through rate, it is a must that your email must be mobile responsive.
+If a majority of users open emails on a mobile phone and it’s difficult to read and understand an email on the phone, the users might get frustrated, which is alarming.
+While conducting an email marketing campaign, if you want a higher email open rate and increase click-through rate, it is a must that your email must be mobile responsive.
 If your email can be quickly loaded, displays well, and easy to read in a mobile phone or tablet, chances are likely that you will experience high email open rate and email click-through rates.

 Let Your Email Do The Talking.
 Insert The Videos.

 A research reveals that the use of videos in email marketing is on the rise and has a 280% higher rate of return than traditional emails.

 With the inclusion of a video in your email while conducting the campaign, you may attract the target groups and offer them something new as compared to the old techniques of an email body content.
 Result?
 It can skyrocket your email click-through rate and increase the brand recall which results in the increased email open rate when you send the emails in future to the customers.

 When Strong Women Strong Girls, an organization that helps find women to mentor young girls, inserted their CTA twice in their email and witnessed a 30% increment in the click-through Rate.